jlyden/straight-gin/README.md

     - clean_hand: used by test_hand
     - group_consecutives: used by test_hand
     - check_sets: used by test_hand

-## Testing Recommendation:
+## Testing Suggestions:
-You can easily change how many cards are dealt in a hand in  constants.py.
+- You can easily change how many cards are dealt in a hand in constants.py.
 Big Hand = short game (but few players going "out" by choice).
+- After "new_game", player_one must run "get_hand" to see cards in hand before running "start_move", so that player_one can make informed decision about taking visible draw_card ("1") or hidden deck card ("2").
+Similarly, when player_two is making his/her first move of game, player_two should run "get_hand."
+This is cumbersome, but necessary so that each player's hand remains private.

 ##Endpoints Included:
  - **create_user**